SwiftERM Hyper-personalisation for ecommerce email marketing

 What migration and training assistance options are available?

-A major challenge with any new software deployment is migration to the new platform and subsequent end user training.
+A major challenge with any new software deployment is migration to the new platform and subsequent end-user training.
 Check if your potential SaaS provider can assist with these challenges through data migration tools, premade training tools, or consulting assistance on either front.
 For a large SaaS deployment, these can be points of leverage in contract negotiations, since it’s in everyone’s interest to make the migration as fast and painless as possible.

 Can you test in parallel?

 As you consider a SaaS provider, investigate whether you can migrate a single department or a small group of users to utilize the SaaS application in parallel to whatever it’s replacing.
-During this time period, you can gather user feedback, test the support process, and validate the business case for moving to SaaS.
+During this period, you can gather user feedback, test the support process, and validate the business case for moving to SaaS.
 You’ll also have an opportunity to test the migration tools to and from the SaaS platform in a relatively low-risk manner.

 How does functionality compare to maturity?